 Another obstacle preventing immunization?
 Our culture of busyness.
 Many people just have too much to do, and too little time to get it done.

 The CDC suggests businesses make sure employees know where they and their families can get a flu shot.
-One way UnitedHealthcare makes this easier is through a site called “Wipe out the flu” to help anyone, including employees, find places offering flu shots.6 Make it convenient for your employees by posting or emailing locations of retail pharmacies and convenient care clinics near the workplace.
+One way UnitedHealthcare makes this easier is through our flu section to help anyone, including employees, find places offering flu shots.6 Make it convenient for your employees by posting or emailing locations of retail pharmacies and convenient care clinics near the workplace.
 Remind them that their health plan covers any associated costs.

-- Educate employees about why they should participate and explain the dangers of the flu.
+Educate employees about why they should get vaccinated and explain the dangers of the flu.
 Getting vaccinated provides protection to the employee, while also contributing to broader protection for the community – including the young, elderly and those who cannot be vaccinated.
-A study recently published in the journal Vaccine found that educating people about the community benefits of maintaining high vaccination coverage increased their willingness to get vaccinated by 7.3 percent.8
+A study recently published in the journal Vaccinefound that educating people about the community benefits of maintaining high vaccination coverage increased their willingness to get vaccinated by 7.3 percent.7

 Although the flu season isn’t predictable or 100 percent preventable, getting vaccinated is the best way to protect your employees and their families from contracting the flu.
 Talk to your UnitedHealthcare representative to learn more about these and other tools the company offers to help you and your employees before, during and after the flu season.